Biking the Mittelland Route – Stage 6 Ins to Yverdon

 This stage took us through a lot of crop fields.
 Always nice to see growing things.
 (Except maybe the tobacco.)

 When we reached Estavayer-les-Lac, it was a pretty diversion though a medieval town.
 And, I was happy to refill my water bottle at one of the many fountains in town.

 From there, we spent some time zipping through the forests and marshes of the “Grande Cariçaie” nature preserve.
-We also stopped briefly to enjoy a sandy beach on the shore Lake Neuchâtel.
-It was a very windy day and the kite surfers seemed to enjoy it even not many other people did.
+We also stopped briefly to enjoy a sandy beach on the shore of Lake Neuchâtel.
+It was a very windy day and the kite surfers seemed to enjoy it even if not many other people did.

 Just before we reached Yverdon, we popped through a break in the hedges to see the Menhires at Clendy.